-Alcohol use disorder, often referred to as alcoholism, and major depressive disorder are two significant psychiatric disorders that impact countless individuals worldwide.
+Alcohol use disorder and major depressive disorder are two significant psychiatric disorders that impact countless individuals worldwide.
 Individually, each of these conditions can wreak havoc on one’s life, affecting personal relationships, professional aspirations, and overall quality of life.
-While alcoholism can lead individuals to physical deterioration and societal detachment, major depressive disorder can create an overwhelming sense of sadness, hopelessness, and a lack of interest in once-beloved activities.

 The Short-term Relief Illusion